 Liz is a Ph.
-D. physics graduate with 10 years of experience as a Radiation Protection Scientist at PHE's Centre for Radiation, Chemical and Environmental Effects.
+D. physics graduate with over 14 years of experience as a Radiation Protection Scientist at PHE's Centre for Radiation, Chemical and Environmental Effects.
 As head of the Cytogenetics Group and the Chromosome Dosimetry Service, Liz's main field of research is radiation biodosimetry - using the cytogenetic (cellular and chromosomal) effects of ionising radiation to estimate individual doses.
 The service is further underpinned by Liz and her colleagues' studies into the cytogenetic effects of ionising radiation and statistical methods to support research and development, and Liz also has an interest in wider radiation protection, particularly whole body radiation effects and radiation cataractogenesis.

 Liz has supervised a number of successful Ph.
 D. projects and regularly lectures on a number of courses at UK and EU Universities, including the Oxford University Radiation Oncology & Biology M. Sc. in Radiation Biology.
 Liz's current committee memberships include ISO Working Group 18 on biological dosimetry (2014 - current) and US National Council on Radiation Protection and Measurements Subcommittee 1-23: Guidance on Radiation Dose Limits for the Lens of the Eye (2013 - current).
 Liz is a Member of the Institute of Physics (MInstPhys), the Society for Radiation Protection and the Association for Radiation Research.